RDFLib/pyLDAPI/docs/source/README.rst

 What is it?
 ===========

-This module contains only a small Python module which is indented to be added (imported) into a `Python Flask`_ installation in order to add a series of extra functions to endpoints to the ones defined by you as a Flask user (URL routes).
+This module contains only a small Python module which is intended to be added (imported) into a `Python Flask`_ installation in order to add a series of extra functions to endpoints to the ones defined by you as a Flask user (URL routes).

 .. _Python Flask: http://flask.pocoo.org/